 Previous studies have found that meat allergies are very rare among children and adults.
 When they do occur, symptoms are typical of an allergic reaction, including itching, runny nose, cough, anaphylaxis, diarrhea, and vomiting.

-New research has found that a bite from a certain type of tick can cause people to develop an allergy to red meat.
+has found that a bite from a certain type of tick can cause people to develop an allergy to red meat.

 The lone star tick, which can be found across much of the United States, is the cause of this allergy-inducing condition.
 Unlike other meat allergies, however, this tick-related allergy doesn’t cause any symptoms other than anaphylaxis, during which your throat closes up and you can’t breathe.